2 Thessalonians 2:1

 and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.

 They did not receive the love of the truth.
-Alternatively, they did not receive the love of the One called Truth.
+They did not receive the love of the One called Truth.
 It is the love of God revealed in Jesus that inspires us to trust in him and be saved (1 John 4:16).
 The problem is not that some refuse to believe as much as they refuse to receive the love that would inspire them to believe.
+Those who receive are known as the “beloved of the Lord” (see verse 13).

 2 Thessalonians 2:12